 I was thin, horribly thin and underweight and I was short.
 Let me assure you, my parents fed us well, no doubts on that front!
 All along in school, I was the shortest or among the five shortest kids in class.
 My mum, poor thing, tried everything – fed me eggs (I used to throw up, I hated it!
 She then gave up), made me do pull-ups (that custard apple tree in our backyard knows how much I hung on from it!), she thought cycling would help, then we tried swimming.
 All this had a positive effect on my sister, who was growing up like any normal child would, but I, nah!

 While I did not get key roles in the school play or get to lead the march past (even though I had a voice that made up for my small stature, they always chose the taller girls), all was not lost.
 My time in the spotlight was during my girl guiding days.
 I got to play the role of the young boy Baden-Powell.
 We learnt to build a signalling tower.
 It was not enough to just build it, someone needed to climb to the platform and actually send/receive signals using morse code.
 No prizes for guessing who qualified!
 Scouts and Guides learn a whole lot of knots for different uses.
 The fireman’s chair knot was one of them.
-It is used to rescue stranded people.
+It is used to rescue people stranded on upper floors of a buidling.
 When you needed a ‘human’ for a demo, you would usually want to use the tiny, weightless person wouldn’t you?
 I would smile away during ‘rescue’ as I was lowered from the first floor of the building to the ground level 🙂

 If you still cannot get your head around how tiny I was, then read this too.